 The two main rules surrounding whether or not you can use pension drawdown are having a defined contribution or money purchase pension and being aged at least 55.

-You can’t access your pension before the age of 55 unless you’re very ill or are a member of a scheme that permits early retirement.
+You can’t access your pension before the age of 55 unless you’re very ill or are a member of a scheme that permits early retirement, although schemes that permit early retirement are few and far between.

 Senior Paraplanner at Drewberry

 If you want to use drawdown and you’re in a final salary scheme, you might want to consider a defined benefit pension transfer.
-However, a final salary transfer isn’t right for everyone and you need to give it careful consideration, ideally by consulting an expert pension transfer adviser.
+However, a final salary transfer isn’t right for most people and you need to give it careful consideration, ideally by consulting an expert pension transfer adviser.

 Other pensions that won’t typically allow income drawdown include: